 Submission of payment reimbursement

-Submit an invoice by January 15, 2021 to the Testing Pilot Program and include the following information:
+Submit an invoice to the Community Testing Support Program and include the following information:

 - Reimbursement amount requested, based on $20 for each individual receiving eligible services.

 - The unique testing project identifier assigned by the Department of Health Services following the initial application (this will be used to verify completion of testing).

 - Final information on completed, approved testing event, including:

 - Number of people tested per week, patient eligibility type, setting type.

 All providers submitting applications may be subject to an audit to ensure expenses are accurate and documented.
 This will be done on a sample basis.